MFaiqKhan/nvidiaTriton-inferenceServer_ProjectExamples/readme.md

 This project demonstrates the deployment of a machine learning model using NVIDIA Triton Inference Server on an RTX 3060 12GB GPU.
 It includes setting up the Triton server, preparing the model for deployment, making inference requests, and preprocessing images.

 ## Prerequisites
+- Anaconda(For Virtual Environment, Install cuda and cudnn from conda)
 - Docker installed on your system
 - NVIDIA Docker support (check for nvidia driver and docker version compatibility , sometimes cuda dont work)
 - Python 3.11